mbaumer/us_hep_funding/docs/_states/NV.md

 # NV -- Sen. Catherine Cortez Masto (D) and  Sen. Dean Heller (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  1  HEP grants, totalling  $0.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+1 HEP grants, totalling $0.00

                                  Amount ($)
 Institution                Year
 UNIVERSITY OF NEVADA, RENO 2012           0
 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  27  Office of Science contracts, totalling  $-22,661.51
+In the past 5 years, this state has received:
-Who have these contracts gone to?
+27 Office of Science contracts, totalling $-22,661.51

                                                 Amount ($)
 vendorname
 BECHTEL SAIC COMPANY LIMITED LIABILITY COMPANY   128700.00